 Since its creation, the Company has issued and allocated convertible bonds (CBs), series of share subscription warrants (BSAs) and founders' share warrants (BSPCEs) (see section 19.1.4 of the Universal Registration Document).
-On the date of approval of the Universal Registration Document, the full exercise of all the instruments giving access to the share capital issued and allocated (including the Kreos BSA-2018 share subscription warrants) would allow the issue and subscription of 3, 575,549 new ordinary shares, thus generating a dilution equal to 16.4% of the share capital on a fully diluted basis.
+On the date of approval of the Universal Registration Document, the full exercise of all the instruments giving access to the share capital issued and allocated (including the Kreos BSA-2018 share subscription warrants) would enable the issue and subscription of 5,156,702 new ordinary shares, thus generating a dilution equal to 14.30% of the share capital on a fully diluted basis.
 The exercise of a major part of the BSAs and BSPCEs is conditional, on the one hand, on the holders remaining within the Group with vesting periods and, on the other hand, on the achievement of clinical, regulatory or financial objectives.
-The number of new shares issued through the exercise of BSA-2018 Kreos share subscription warrants could reach a maximum of 131,148 new shares.
+The number of new shares issued through the exercise of BSA-2018 Kreos share subscription warrants could reach a maximum of 400,000 new shares.

+In addition, the Company carried out a capital increase with preferential subscription rights for shareholders through the issue of ABSAR, resulting in the creation of 10,146,450 new shares of the Company, representing 48.89% of the existing share capital.
+The full exercise of the BSARs attached to the ABSARs would represent the creation of a maximum of 1,268,306 additional new Company shares (i.e. a total of 4.10% of the Company's existing share capital, taking into account the initial issue of new shares).
 In the context of its policy to motivate and incentivise its executives and employees, and in order to attract additional talent, the Company could also in the future issue or allocate shares or new financial instruments giving rights to capital that could result in additional, potentially significant, dilution for current and future shareholders of the Company and weigh on the future stock market price of the Company's shares.